bonsaiben/omniauth-readability/README.md

 ## Using This Strategy

-First start by adding this gem to your Gemfile:
+Start by adding this gem to your Gemfile:

     gem 'omniauth-readability'